Guemes Island Washington

 Guemes Island was also commonly known locally as Dog Island in the early 20th century, from a large number of Salish Wool Dogs living wild on the island.

 Below is a live image of the Guemes Island terminal looking from the Anacortes side.
 You can see the parking area on the left side of the image.
 The parking area is mainly used by islanders that are walking onto the ferry.
 When pulling into the parking area there is a small coffee stand called Riff Raff Coffee that gives coffee by donation.
 Next to the parking area is the holding lane for the ferry.
 If you look just right of the landing you can see the waiting room.
-Now don't expect anything too exciting waiting in the small waiting area; It gives you a place to stay warm on those rainy Washington days.
-The building on the right side of the image is the Anderson Store which is under new management.
+Now don’t expect anything too exciting waiting in the small waiting area; It gives you a place to stay warm on those rainy Washington days.
+The building on the right side of the image is the Guemes Island General Store.